ChrisMayor/D365SwotMatrix/README.md

 * Angular CDK
 * Drag and Drop
 * Webpack 4.x
-* Rxjs
+* Rxjs for WebApi communication
 * Integration with D365 Form oder D365 Web Api
 * Works in Classic UI and Unified Interface

-## Description

-Idea to include an custom Angular 7 Control in Dynamics 365 as Webresource.

-Proves that the production build gets really super small (currently ~500kb), even with Angular and Angular Material This project was generated with Angular CLI version 7.2.0.
+* Scales to different screen resolutions

 ## Minimum requirements:

-* D365 9.x for Web Api Integration (onprem, online) (current release and managed solution) - not tested on 8.x but should also work there
+* Tested on Dynamics 365 9.x for Web Api Integration (on premise, online) (current release and managed solution) - not tested on 8.x but should also work there

 * Dynamics 365 8.2 / 9.x on premise or online for form integration (managed solution / manual currently not available - since not the preferred way)